Nurse Essentials – 15+ Things Every Nurse Needs

 4. Water Bottle

 Another nurse necessity, a good water bottle!
 Unfortunately, at times, it can be very hard to get breaks at work so I highly recommend a good water bottle to keep you hydrated throughout your shift.
 When looking for a water bottle I suggest something that will stay cold, and something BIG so that you don’t have to run around and refill it.
-I’m an avid user of S’well and have really never used anything else!
+I’m an avid user of Corkcicle and would highly recommend them to any fellow nurse!

 5. Fun Badge Reel